feddieminas/flask_basket_players/README.md

 - Used Python unittest module framework to test :
   - flask insert_login view succesfully signed up, logged in and logout
-  - custom functions for checking input fields (check values are correct) and select columns (for no duplicated selections and inserting defaults if intentional field(s) are empty)
+  - custom functions for checking input fields (check values are correct and adjust) and select columns (for no duplicated selections and inserting defaults if intentional field(s) are empty)
   - Name field inserted is a single one rather than two (First Name, Surname), thus we test assumptions of a user entering the name by either inserting only the surname or inserting both name and surname.
     - A sub function is to check the MongoDB whether a current Name field written the same way it exists or not with max having one spelling error